pradxj07/pajaicore-Hangman/README.md

     print("Oops!
 That is not a valid input.")
 ```
 The above code checks whether guess is a single alphabet and shows appropriate message.

+## Milestone 3
+(File name milestone_3.py)
+As per instructions, two functions were created.
+- check_guess
+- ask_for_input

+### check_guess
+Accepts Argument - guess
+this is a _void_ function
+- Converts the argument guess to lower case
+- checks whether the value exists in the global sring variable **word** . if it is present, the message "print("Good guess! ",guess1 ,"is in the word.")" is printed in the console else ""Sorry, ",guess1, " is not in the word.
+Try again." is printed

+### ask_for_input
+Arguments - None
+This is a _void_ function
+- runs a while loop asking for a letter via input function and the input is assigned to variable **guess**.
+-- Every time user enters a value, it is checked to be alphabet and single letter
+-- when valid input has been entered, the while loop breaks
+- Outside the while loop, the check_guess function is called with **guess** passed as parameter